ahochsteger/gmail-processor/docs/config-schema-v2.md

 ### MessageMatchConfig.newerThan

-A relative date/time according to https://github.com/cmaurer/relative.time.parser#readme or an RFC 3339 date/time format matching messages newer than the given date/time
+An RFC 3339 date/time format matching messages older than the given date/time

 * **Type**: `string`
 * **Required**: No, default: